Megan Coleman

 Megan Kate Coleman is a South African businesswoman and beauty pageant titleholder who represented South Africa at Miss Universe 2007 in Mexico and Miss World 2007 in China.
 She was crowned Miss South Africa 2006.

 Early life

-She has a Bachelor of Social Science degree (in Media, Communications & Marketing), and runs an image consulting business (Image Insured) as well as has her own clothing range (Seasons) in Hillcrest.
+She went to HHS and she has a Bachelor of Social Science degree (in Media, Communications & Marketing), and runs an image consulting business (Image Insured) as well as has her own clothing range (Seasons) in Hillcrest.